-- 1.1 This policy sets out the council's approach to flexible working arrangements which is in accordance with the ACAS code of practice and guidance on handling requests to work flexibly in a reasonable manner. - 1.2 The council recognises that a better work-life balance can improve employee motivation, performance and productivity, and reduce stress.
-Therefore the organisation wants to support its employees achieve a better balance between work and their other priorities, such as caring responsibilities, leisure activities, further learning and other interests.
-The council is committed to agreeing any flexible working arrangements, provided that the needs and objectives of both the organisation and the employee can be met. - 1.3 Requests for flexible working may be for any reason and are not restricted to employees with family care commitments.
+- 1.1 This policy sets out the council's approach to flexible working arrangements which is in accordance with the ACAS code of practice and guidance on handling requests to work flexibly in a reasonable manner. - 1.2 The council recognises that flexible working can increase staff motivation, promote work-life balance, enrich employee wellbeing, and improve performance and productivity. - 1.3 This policy outlines an employee's statutory rights to request flexible working which the Council will seek to support where it is reasonable and practicable to do so.
+(See section 4.2) - 1.4 Requests for flexible working may be for any reason and are not restricted to employees with family care commitments.
+This policy does not include agency workers, contractors, consultants, or any self-employed individuals working for the Council.